rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

 2. **Deploy the Application**

-   - Deploy application using the Helm chart.
+   - Deploy the application using the Helm chart.
    - Ensure the application is accessible from the web browser.

 3. **Store Artifacts in Git**